thedevstone/Jestures/README.md

 **NOTE** : Jestures uses JavaFx so it may not work on older version of Java.

+## Demo
+Run the demo with:

+    cd Jestures_Recorder
+    gradlew run

+## Gesture Recorder Tool
+Run the demo with:

+    cd Jestures_Demo
+    gradlew run

+## Adding Jestures to your build
 ### Gradle

 #### How to Include In Gradle Project